-Abstract:
+Abstract

-Decision trees are defined, and some examples given.
+Decision trees are defined, and some examples given (almost every tree will be binary in what follows).
 Binary search trees store data conveniently for searching later.
-Some bounds on worst case scenarios are established.
+Some bounds on worst case scenarios for searching and sorting are obtained.

-Decision Tree Definition and Terminology
+1 Decision Tree Definition and Terminology